Available Now: 2023 Schedule of Hazmat & RCRA Training

 EPA currently feels that perfluorooctanoic acid and perfluorooctane sulfonate meet these criteria, and the Agency is now beginning the process of establishing MCLs.
 Unlike the previously established health advisories for PFOA and PFOS, the MCLs—once promulgated—will be regulations and thus enforceable.

-Understanding the air, water, and chemical regulations that apply to your facility will help you communicate clearly and confidently with your organization and better defend your business against costly fines, penalties, and future liability.
-This workshop covers the critical elements of major EPA programs that impact industrial facilities every day.
+Are you the go-to person for all things EHS at your facility?
+Understanding the air, water, and chemical regulations that apply to your facility will help you communicate clearly and confidently with your organization and better defend your operations from penalties, emergency incidents, and future liability.

 Tags: Act, Clean, EPA, new rules, PFOA, PFOS, Water